matthewb66/bd_scan_yocto/README.md

 - Synopsys Detect will look for the default OE initialization script (`oe-init-build-env`); you can use the option `--detect.bitbake.build.env=oe-init-script` if you need to specify an alternate init script (`oe-init-script` in this example).
 - Detect can optionally inspect the build manifest to remove build dependencies if the option `--detect.bitbake.dependency.types.excluded=BUILD` is used (see [here](https://community.synopsys.com/s/document-item?bundleId=integrations-detect&topicId=properties%2Fdetectors%2Fbitbake.html] ) for more information).

-However, Synopsys Detect can only identify unmodified, original recipes from [layers.openembedded.org](http://layers.openembedded.org/), meaning that many Yocto recipes which have been modified or other custom recipes will not be identified.
-This `bd_scan_yocto` script is intended to provide an enhanced, multi-factor scan for Yocto projects to attempt to provide a more comprehensive BOM including modified OSS packages and OSS within custom recipes.
+However, Synopsys Detect can only identify unmodified, original recipes obtained from [layers.openembedded.org](http://layers.openembedded.org/), meaning that many Yocto recipes which have been modified and custom recipes will not be identified.

-Note that Black Duck Signature scanning should not be used for an entire Yocto project because it contains a large number of project and configuration files, including the development packages needed to build the image.
-Furthermore, OSS package code can be modified locally by change/diff files meaning Signature scans of entire Yocto projects will consume large volumes of server resources and produce a Bill of Materials with a large number of additional components which are not deployed in the Yocto image.
+Components in the resulting BOM will also not have copyrights or deep license data associated, and it is not possible to use local snippet or license/copyright scanning to supplement license and copyright data.

 ### WHY BD_SCAN_YOCTO?

-This script provides a multi-factor scan for Yocto projects combining the default Synopsys Detect Bitbake scan with other techniques to produce a more complete Bill of Materials including modified OSS packages and OSS within custom recipes.
+This `bd_scan_yocto` script provides a multi-factor scan for Yocto projects combining the default Synopsys Detect Bitbake scan with other techniques to produce a more complete Bill of Materials including modified OSS packages and OSS within custom recipes.

 It should be considered in the following scenarios:
 - Where many standard OpenEmbedded recipes have been moved to new layers (meaning they will not be matched by Synopsys Detect)
 - Where OpenEmbedded recipe versions or revisions have been modified from the original
-- Where the project contains modified OSS recipes or custom recipes
+- Where the Yocto project contains modified OSS recipes and custom recipes
+- Where copyright or deep license data is required
+- Where local license and copyright scanning is required
 - Where snippet scanning is required for recipes in specific layers
 - Where locally patched CVEs need to be applied to the Black Duck project

 The script operates on a built Yocto project, by identifying the build (license) manifest containing __only the recipes which are within the built image__ as opposed to the superset of all recipes used to build the distribution (including build tools etc.).

-The script also Signature scans the downloaded origin packages (before they are modified by local patching) to identify modified or custom recipes, with the option to expand archived sources and run Snippet scans for recipes in specified layers.
+The script also Signature scans the downloaded origin packages (before they are modified by local patching) to identify modified or custom recipes, with the option to expand archived sources and perform Snippet scans and local copyright/license searches for recipes in specified layers.

 This script also optionally supports extracting a list of locally patched CVEs from Bitbake via the `cve_check` class and marking them as patched in the Black Duck project.